ayanghosh6/UR5_Robot_Arm_Object_Handling/rain_ros/README.md

 # Haptic Teleoperation in RAIN hub project
 ---
 ## Overview
-This is a repository of visual/haptic-teleoperated industrial robotic manipulators in RAIN hub project (https://rainhub.org.uk/).
+This is a repository of language based-teleoperated industrial robotic manipulators in RAIN hub project (https://rainhub.org.uk/).
 At the moment, this source file is a gazebo model for UR5 and Robotiq 3-finger gripper.

-** Author/Maintainer: Inmo Jang (inmo.jang@manchester.ac.uk), Robotics for Extreme Environment Group, University of Manchester**

-## Version Information
-Version 1.1 uses effort_controllers for joint control of UR5.
-(Ver 1.0 uses position_controllers).
-This update enables the gazebo model to pick and grasp an object in the gazebo environment.
-In Ver 1.0, this was not the case.
-Instead, it becomes necessary to set PID gains, which were just set by trial and errors in this version.
+** Author/Maintainer: Ayan Ghosh (ayan.ghosh@sheffield.ac.uk), Autonomous Control and Systems Engineering, The University of Sheffield**

 ---
 ## Installation